-In celebration of World Menopause Day, we chat to Sam Simister, a Board Executive at Innocent Drinks and co-founder of Gen-M, an amazing platform that signposts people impacted by menopause to the best available resources and specialists in the UK for individuals and organisations (we're on there!).
+In this episode we chat to Sam Simister, a Board Executive at Innocent Drinks and co-founder of Gen-M, an amazing platform that signposts people impacted by menopause to the best available resources and specialists in the UK for individuals and organisations (we're on there!).

 In her honest account, Sam shares her experience of perimenopause in the workplace, as a senior leader, and how she cultivated those important conversations to her team and CEO.
 Lots of great tips for anyone transitioning through menopause at work.

 For our final episode, we chat to neuroscientist, Dr Sara McKay, based in Sydney, author of 'A Woman's Brain' and hear how menopause, along with other transitions, impacts on those assigned female at birth, in terms of their cognitive state and health.

 Sara explains the role of hormones on temperature regulation, sleep, stress and mood, during menopause, as well of course, 'brain fog'.
 This is a fascinating listen and you'll also get some Power Tools to take away with you, to boost your brain function.

 Episode 0: "Over The Bloody Moon with Dr Lydia Brown".